-The fresh water system provides water to the galley sink, shower, bathroom lavatory, toilet and water heater.
+The fresh water system provides water to the galley sink, shower, bathroom lavatory, toilet, and water heater.
 Water may be supplied by either of two sources:

-- a fresh water tank located within the motor home - any external water source to which the motor home may be connected, known as "city water".
+- a fresh water tank and water pump located within the motor home; or - any external fresh water source to which the motor home may be connected, known as "city water."